francescogerardomarra/its/modulo26/4_security.md

 - The `JSESSIONID` cookie does not include an `expires` or `max-age` attribute, making it a session cookie that will be deleted when the browser is closed.
 - The `Secure` flag ensures that the cookie is only sent over HTTPS connections.
 - The `SameSite=Strict` attribute ensures that the cookie is sent only in first-party contexts, providing extra security by preventing cross-site request forgery (CSRF) attacks.

+To wrap up, the duration of the `JSESSIONID` cookie is not directly communicated to the client, and it is typically managed internally by the server.
+The `JSESSIONID` cookie itself doesn't usually carry information about its expiration time, and users are generally unaware of the specifics of how long their session will last.

 In contrast, **persistent cookies** are cookies that have a specified expiration date or maximum age, meaning they remain stored in the user's browser until that time, even if the browser is closed and reopened.
 These cookies are used when you want to retain user-specific data across sessions, such as login credentials or preferences.